 The significant portion of our social studies, for grades Pre-K-5, covers all major disciplines such as geography, history, economics, government, and citizenship.
 In addition, our social studies program includes map skills and thinking skills.

 With the ever-increasing interdependence of nations, the study of a foreign language has become essential to the effectiveness of the United States in a global world.
 Students proficient in a foreign language will be prepared to function in that global world by acquiring needed communication skills and developing cultural understanding.
-Fayetteville Academy offers Spanish instruction twice a week to all Lower School students.
+Fayetteville Academy offers Spanish instruction to all Lower School students.
 Research indicates that the optimal window of opportunity for second language learning occurs between birth and age 10.
 Other benefits include fostering creativity, memory, and listening skills.
 Furthermore, studies show that students who have studied a foreign language attain higher scores on the Scholastic Achievement Tests (SAT) and the American College Test (ACT), particularly in the verbal area.

 The Pre-K-5 program’s primary goal is the development of listening and speaking skills aimed at the progressive development of proficiency and cultural awareness through concrete experiences.
 Learners in Grades Pre K-5 begin with content topics close to the self, home, school, and community.
 Topics can include family, friends, home, house, etc. The topics taught at our school are selected from the school curriculum.
 They are introduced in a meaningful communicative context involving concrete activities aimed at developing language and reinforcing content from other disciplines.
 Age appropriate literature, arts, music, and games are also an integral part of the Lower School second language program.